DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/datagrid.md

 Field | Type | Description
 ------|------|------------
-name | string | Used by plugins to consistently identify column and represent data defined in rows as key.
+name | string | Specifies key by which cell data is accessed from rows.
+Used by plugins to consistently identify column

 ## Plugin Developer Reference